darchr/gem5-cryo-superconducting/plots/README.md

   - `superconductingeverything`: The core, L1, L2 and L3 caches and the board are in the superconducting clock domain.
     The memory is at its default frequency of 800 MHz.

+There are also in-order and out-of-order configurations for these configurations.

-The plots can be seen in `plots.ipynb` in each of the directories for the configurations.
+The plots can be seen in `plots.ipynb`.